-During 2023, options to purchase 513,000 Class B non-voting shares were exercised and 717,500 options that were not in-the-money expired.
-As at December 31, 2023, the Company had options outstanding to purchase 123,000 Class B non-voting shares, representing 0.1% of the number of Class B non-voting shares issued and outstanding.
-No Class B non-voting shares are available for additional option grants under the Option Plan.
-No repricing of outstanding options occurred in the course of 2023, nor to the date of this Management Proxy Circular.
+In February 2024, options to purchase 112,500 Class B non-voting shares were exercised and 10,500 options expired.
+As at December 31, 2024, the Company had no options outstanding to purchase Class B non-voting shares and no Class B non-voting shares are available for additional option grants under the Option Plan.
+No repricing of options occurred in the course of 2024, nor to the date of this Management Proxy Circular.